-It’s time to turn that 2d pigeon chest into a monstrous, well rounded, thick and powerful muscle that Arnold Schwarzenegger would be proud of.
-It’s important to remember that there are 3 different sections of the chest – the upper, the middle and the lower, so a combination of flat, incline and decline pressing should be incorporated into your routine to ensure the whole chest is being worked.
+When tyring to maximise chest hypertrophy it’s important to remember that there are 3 different sections of the chest.
+The upper, the middle and the lower, so a combination of flat, incline and decline pressing should be incorporated into your routine to ensure the whole chest is being worked.

-When training chest we would recommend focusing on form rather than weight, yes somebody who can bench 140kg will probably have a bigger chest than someone who can bench 80kg, but if your form isn’t on point, you probably won’t be putting maximum stress on the chest and other muscle groups such as the shoulders will come into play to help lift the weight, thus increasing the risk of injury.
+When training chest we would recommend focusing on form rather than weight, yes somebody who can bench 140kg will probably have a bigger chest than someone who can bench 80kg, but if your form isn’t on point, you probably won’t be putting maximum stress on the chest, and other muscle groups such as the shoulders will come into play to help lift the weight - thus increasing the risk of injury.

 This workout isn’t just for experienced gym goers; the detailed ‘Technique’ section describes exactly how each exercise should be performed making this workout available to everyone regardless of how many times they have stepped into the gym.

 Difficulty Level – Beginner.

 This workout begins with a compound exercise, and contrary to other workouts, the first set focuses on building strength by selecting a weight you can achieve only 6 reps with.

 Another great thing about this workout is that it doesn’t simply focus on the standard hypertrophy rep range of 8-12 reps, it gives you the option to supercharge each set by introducing drop sets, pause reps, and different techniques.

 Difficulty Level – Advanced.

 At the end of the workout, you find yourself head to head with a tough finisher!
 3 sets of press-ups until failure, these may sound easy, but they’ll be sure to leave you with nothing left in the tank, and a decent chest pump!

 Difficulty level – Intermediate.